 The proposed Bastrop Bayou PRM site was selected due to its potential for the desired habitat type, vicinity to the Impact Site, its location within HUC 12040205 (Austin-Oyster), and its vicinity to the Brazoria National Wildlife Refuge.
-The PRM site is located 11.1 miles from the DMPA site, within the same HUC (12040205 Austin-Oyster) as the Impact Site.
+The PRM site is located 11.3 miles from the Impact site, within the same HUC (12040205 Austin-Oyster) as the Impact Site.
 The PRM site is 2.8 miles from the Brazoria National Wildlife Refuge, with cattle pastures and natural wetlands separating the two sites.
 The proposed site restoration would be a valuable asset to water quality and wildlife within the Western Gulf Coastal Plains Ecoregion III.
 Wetland functions and values not currently realized under the proposed site's existing conditions have the capacity for high functional lift for offsetting unavoidable impacts when restored.
-The restoration of this site would provide 173.3 acres of much needed natural prairie habitat (PEM) for many species of concern.
+The restoration of this site would provide 120.5 acres of much needed herbaceous habitat (PEM) for many species of concern.

 The proposed PRM is located within property owned by JMBL.
 JMBL has designated the proposed PRM acreage as a standalone project, while proposing a wetland mitigation bank on the surrounding property, which has already been reviewed by the Interagency Review Team and determined to have potential (Attachment F).
 The purpose of the combined proposal is to allow the PRM to move forward and ultimately manage the entire property as one aquatic resource system for the overall benefit of the watershed.
-JMBL also maintains a right of first refusal on the adjacent 699 acres, to be assessed at a later date for similar purposes.